How to Roll Out and Roll Back Changes in Stage

 Setup for Namespace-Scoped Updates

 Let’s demonstrate namespace-scoped staged updates by deploying an application within a specific namespace.
-Create a namespace and an application rollout:

 kubectl create ns my-app-namespace